kkenesei/bq-ingestion-wizard/README.md

 # Newline-delimited JSON to BigQuery ingestion wizard

-Implements the IngestionWizard class which performs schema inference on newline-delimited JSON data and creates / extends the target a BigQuery table as appropriate.
+Implements the IngestionWizard class which performs schema inference on newline-delimited JSON data and creates / extends the target BigQuery table as appropriate.
 It also streams the data into the newly-created or extended target table.
 The inferred schema of the data and (if applicable) the schema resulting from merging it with the schema of an existing target table is always written to file for future reference.
 All JSON data types are supported, as